 More usable ballots for visually impaired people.
-Braille ballots have been made available in certain places in the USA, but this is not a fully accessible solution, as only some 10% of visually impaired people have the ability to read it, and it could increase error rates in any case [NFB09].
+Braille ballots have been made available in certain places in the USA, but this is not a fully accessible solution, as only some 10% of visually impaired people have the ability to read it, and it could increase error rates in any case [14].

-This means that off-the-shelf applications on phones that can be used to scan the ballot and read aloud what is viewed by the camera could suffice to list the candidates in order (after which the voter could put a sticker on the corresponding dent).
-This scan could be made relatively secure thanks to multiple considerations: there are multiple potential applications that could be used, all of them could be audited continuously during the vote - including by friends of the voter to check that it works correctly before the vote happens.
-Changing the names or order of candidates would also require non-trivial modifications, as it would only be interesting to do so when certain geographical or political conditions are true (to give a party a statistical advantage).
+Off-the-shelf applications on phones that can be used to scan the ballot and read aloud what is viewed by the camera could suffice to list the candidates in order (after which the voter could put a sticker on the corresponding dent).
+Multiple considerations can help secure this approach: multiple alternative transcription applications make none of them a honeypot, all of them could be audited continuously during the vote - including by friends of the voter to check that it works before using it for voting. /begincommentChanging the names or order of candidates would also require non-trivial modifications, as it would only be interesting to do so when certain geographical or political conditions are true (to give a party a statistical advantage). /endcomment